Raven logo

 Long-term readability Readable as text Depends on the app and export format

-Search and automation Finder, grep, ripgrep, scripts, Claude, Cursor Usually limited to app search or integrations
+Search and automation Finder, grep, ripgrep, scripts, Claude, Codex, Cursor, Companion Usually limited to app search or integrations

 Formatting Markdown syntax in plain text App-specific document model